parameterspace-ie/eo4a-service-development/README.md

-# eo4a-example-services
+# eo4a-service-development
-Example services for the EO4Atlantic platform
+Utilities for developing services for the EO4Atlantic platform, including example services.